avrabyt/Databutton-v2-Apps/README.md

 # Databutton-v2-Apps
 **Building Full Stack Web Apps using AI Agents.
-Python as the backend and React (with Chakra-UI) as the front-end**
+Python as the backend and React (with Chakra-UI) as the front-end.**

 ## What are we building?
 Full stack apps, with user-friendly Python for backend development and robust React for the frontend.
 This is further enhanced with the Chakra-ui library, a component-based system that aids in creating responsive and visually appealing interfaces.